egorvidmaer/blog/content/en/post/summary1/index.md

 ---
-title: Пост по занятиям с 2 по 7 сентября
+title: Post on classes 2-7 september
-subtitle: Пост по занятиям
+subtitle: Post on classes

 # Summary for listings and search engines
-summary: Пост по занятиям
+summary: Post on classes

 # Link this post with a project
 projects: []